molior-dbs/molior/README.md

 # Purpose

-The purpose of molior is to build Debian packages out of git repositories based on a mirror of a specific Debian version and therefore creating reproducible builds.
+The purpose of molior is to build Debian packages out of git repositories based on a mirror of a specific Debian version and with that paving the way for reproducible builds.
 Build environments are structured into projects and versions, which may include mirrors and versions of other projects.

 Molior performs the following tasks:
 - create mirrors of Debian repositories